mattruggio/basketball/README.md

 ### Draft Module

-The input for the main object `Basketball::Draft::Room` is an array of teams (`Basketball::Draft::FrontOffice`) and players (`Basketball::Org::Players`).
+The input for the main object `Basketball::Draft::Room` is an array of teams (`Basketball::Draft::FrontOffice`) and players (`Basketball::Draft::Players`).
 Once instantiated there are four main methods:

 * **Basketball::Draft::Room#sim!**: Simulate the next pick.
 * **Basketball::Draft::Room#skip!**: Skip the next pick.
 * **Basketball::Draft::Room#pick!(player)**: Pick an exact player for the current front office.
 * **Basketball::Draft::Room#sim_rest!**: Simulate the rest of the picks.

-### Org Module

-The Org module contains all the structural and transactional for the basketball league as a whole.
-A League can be made up of free agents and conferences, conferences can have divisions, divisions can have teams, and teams can have players.
-The main object: `Basketball::Org::League` allows for the control through its API:

-* **Basketball::Org::League#sign!**: Sign a player to a team.
-* **Basketball::Org::League#release!**: Release a player from a team and place them in the free agent pool.

 ### Season Module

 The Season module knows how to execute a calendar of games for a League and generate results.
 The main object is the `Basketball::Season::Coordinator` class.
-Once instantiated there are four main methods:
+Once instantiated the main methods are:

+* **Basketball::Season::Coordinator#release!**: Release a player from a team and place them in the free agent pool.
+* **Basketball::Season::Coordinator#sign!**: Sign a player to a team.
+* **Basketball::Season::Coordinator#sim_rest!**: Simulate the rest of the games.
 * **Basketball::Season::Coordinator#sim!**: Simulate the next day of games.
-* **Basketball::Season::Coordinator#sim_rest!**: Simulate the rest of the games.

 ## Contributing